Piecewise affine approximations for functions of bounded variation: Introduction

+where $\omega$ is a suitable $\Lrm^1$-modulus of continuity for $\nabla u$; a modulus of continuity is suitable if it is a $\Lrm^1$-modulus of continuity for $\nabla U$ where $U$ is any $\Wrm^{1,1}$-extension of $u$ from $\Omega$ to $\R^d$, see~\eqref{eq:mod_cont} for the precise definition. \end{theorem}

-We finally point out that the corresponding result for approximation by pure jump functions, that is, (countably) piecewise constant functions is not true---this also gives another reason why condition (iv) in Theorem~\ref{thm:approx} is of interest:
+We end this introduction by returning to the issue of approximating with pure jump functions.
+As mentioned above, if in Theorem~\ref{thm:approx} we try to approximate with pure jump functions, that is, (countably) piecewise constant BV functions, instead of piecewise affine functions, then the mode of approximation cannot be area-strict.
+This also gives another reason why condition (iv) in Theorem~\ref{thm:approx} is of interest: